Jan. 19, 2004 – "Love Don't Cost a Thing," a remake of the 1987 "Can't Buy Me Love," has done nothing if not gotten the critics' attention.

 While the plot may not offer many surprises, Margaret McGurk of the Cincinnati Enquirer says the acting does, commending director Troy Beyer's touch.
 "By eliciting fresh, winning performances from her talented young stars, she turns the film into an entertaining and light-hearted teen romance," McGurk writes.

 "Love Don't Cost a Thing" is rated PG-13 for "sexual content/humor," whatever that combination is supposed to indicate.
-The movie runs 1:41 and starts Thursday at Market Square East on St. Thomas.
+The movie runs 1:41 and starts Thursday at Market Square East.